What is the Window of Tolerance and How It Impacts Your Life

 • Ability to respond to stressors flexibly

-Recognizing hyperarousal involves identifying when your body feels overstimulated.
+Recognising hyperarousal involves identifying when your body feels overstimulated.
 These are times when emotions run high, making it hard to focus.

 Symptoms of Hyperarousal